Ryandaydev/dev-portal/README.md

 The website is built and deployed using GitHub Pages.
 This is the published website address: https://ryandaydev.github.io/dev-portal/

 This repository was cloned from the LaunchAny Minimum Viable Portal repository: https://github.com/launchany/mvp-template.
-If you would like to create your open portal, I recommend referencing that original project.
+If you would like to create your open portal, I recommend that you reference that original project.

 ## About the theme